Cyclical Sector Timing in Switzerland: +4.69% Alpha Over SMI, 6.77% CAGR (SIX, 2001-2024)

 Swiss precision machinery and specialty chemicals companies (Sulzer, Georg Fischer, Clariant, Sika) operate in narrow niches with global customer bases.
 Their revenue cycles are driven by industrial capex orders worldwide.
 When the global industrial cycle expands, these companies show it cleanly in revenue data.
 When it contracts, they show that too.
 The expansion signal on SIX is among the most reliable in the study.

-The cost: 25% cash rate (6 of 24 periods).
+The cost: 29% cash rate (7 of 24 periods).
 The strategy sits out contraction years entirely, which limits the compounding base.
+But the +4.69% excess over the SMI shows the invested periods more than compensate.

 Method